faliagas/clparser/README.md

 $ myprog -use_emulation -extra-precision=no
 ```
 >
->**Clparser** will take care to collect all these values and place them automatically to the appropriate program variables.
+>**Clparser** will take care of collecting all these values and placing them automatically to the appropriate program variables.
 * _Selectors_ or _offsets_ in arrays
 >Assume in our program we have the following array
 ```c++